 - Select the USB drive and click on Next

 It will copy the recovery partition on the USB drive, and since it requires extra space, we advise our viewers to store the data in a USB with high storage capacity.
-At the end of the process, you will be asked to remove the recovery portion from the hard drive.
-If you delete the partition there, then you need to refresh and reset the computer from the control panel.
+You will be asked to remove the recovery portion from the hard drive at the end of the process.
+If you delete the partition, you need to refresh and reset the computer from the control panel.
 Refreshing the system won’t affect your files, but resetting will delete them.

 - Right Click on Start Menu and select Disk Management from the list.

-- A new Disk Management Window will open up where you would be able to see the various partitions of the hard drive (disc 0, if you have one only).
+- A new Disk Management Window will open up where you can see the hard drive’s various partitions (disc 0, if you have one only).

 - Right-click on Start Menu and select Command Prompt (Admin)